Digital healthcare and IP

 Since digital healthcare providers handle large amounts of personal and sensitive data, they’re an attractive target for cyber criminals.
 In addition, the business-critical nature of technology to their operations pushes them up the hit list.

 Being ready and able to respond to such attacks is critical for digital healthcare providers.
-To minimise the impact of an event, it is imperative that their insurance provides immediate technical, financial and crisis management support.
+To minimize the impact of an event, it is imperative that their insurance provides immediate technical, financial and crisis management support.

 Specialist digital healthcare cover